Dod-Annie/react-hyper/README.md

 # react-hyper

-A minimal pragmatic state container for react apps
+A minimal pragmatic state management tool for react apps